 How to claim your EIS tax reliefs: capital gains tax

-Providing investors with a direct platform to invest into high target growth, impact-driven startups and scaleups, a key factor that has played a role in the EIS's growing success has been the generous range of tax reliefs the scheme offers investors.
+Providing investors with a direct platform to invest in high target growth, impact-driven startups and scaleups, a key factor that has played a role in the EIS's growing success has been the generous range of tax reliefs the scheme offers investors.

 An overview of capital gains tax reliefs